-is CEO at Lichtman Consulting, CTO at Undefined Style,
+is CEO at Lichtman Consulting, Software Developer at Myplanet Digital,

 Lichtman Consulting builds large, highly scalable websites and web applications on a white label basis.
 They work with both startups and established businesses.
 They also provide a variety of startup-related consulting services.